 The best description of spirituality came from my grad school instructor.
 He said it simply is connection.
 We could take that further & describe it as connection to a source of energy or relation that is bigger than our individual selves.

-For example: Nature, Sky, Universe, Love, Compassion, Integrity.
+For example: Nature, Sky, Universe, Love, Compassion, Integrity, Spirit, God, Creation, music to name just a few.
 Re-sourcing helps individuals connect to their version/experience of Source in creative & grounding ways.